ayas01/-3-Getting-and-Cleaning-Data-Project/CodeBook.md

 - Mean Of Frequency Body Body Gyroscope Jerk Magnitude Mean
 - Mean Of Frequency Body Body Gyroscope Jerk Magnitude Std
 - Mean Of Frequency Body Body Gyroscope Jerk Magnitude Mean Frequency

+### The Analysis has been done as follows on the data to produce the final file:

+- Merged the training and test sets to create one data set.
+- Extracted only the measurements on the mean and standard deviation for each measurement.
+- Used descriptive activity names to name the activities in the data set.
+- Appropriately labeled the data set with descriptive variable names.
+- From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.